risc0/risc0-foundry-template/README.md

 Your new project consists of:
 - a [zkVM program] (written in Rust), which specifies a computation that will be proven;
 - a [app contract] (written in Solidity), which receives the response;
-- a [guest interface] (written in Rust), which lets you define how to parse input and output so that your contract can interact with Bonsai.
+- a [guest interface] (written in Rust), which lets you define how to parse and serialize the guest input and calldata so that the [RISC Zero zkVM] and Bonsai can interact with your contract.

 [install Rust]: https://doc.rust-lang.org/cargo/getting-started/installation.html